Heading to Jakarta? This short, sharp guide skips the fluff—get the essentials for an epic trip (top hostels below)!

 - Blue Bird taxis can be booked on 021 7917 1234; the meter starts at Rp6,000 for the first kilometer and Rp3,000 for each subsequent km.

-- Consider using Grab – a popular ride-sharing app in South East Asia.
-It’s your best bet for safe and fast transport within teh city.
+– Scam alert: “lookalike” taxis exist that mimic Blue Bird; recommend using the official app. - Consider using Grab – a popular ride-sharing app in South East Asia.
+It’s your best bet for safe and fast transport.
+Gojek is an alternative.

 JAKARTA NIGHTLIFE